haikelz/asmaul-husna-api/README.md

 ## Getting Started

 - First, clone this repo.
-- Install all needed depedencies with `pnpm install`.
-- Because this project are integrated with Vercel, so make sure that you've already installed `@vercel/cli` and connect your project with Vercel.
-- Typer `vercel` and see the result.
+- Make sure that you've already installed `air` for live reloading.
+Type `air` to run the project locally.
+If you are a Windows user, you must change some configurations in `air.toml` file, more spesific in `cmd` and `bin` parts.

 ## Credits